dpoetzsch/ASBDetection/README.md

 The `objectize.sh` script is a convenient way to create object files when debugging because it creates intermediate LLVM IR files with and without instrumentation.
 To disable cleanup of those files pass the `--no-cleanup` option to the script.

+### Running without script support

-However, in a real-world build the call to `objectize.sh` and `link.sh` can be replaced by the following commands:
+In a real-world build the call to `objectize.sh` and `link.sh` can be replaced by the following commands:

 ```bash
 # create object files